NMahesh20/AndroidStudio-Reminder/README.md

 # AndroidStudio-Reminder
-Background service will run as long as the notification is displayed.
+Background service will run as long as the notification is running.